 The UK cover of Italian Stallion

 You have to remember that back then Stallone was a massive star, he was everywhere with posters for the various Rocky films and Rambo ten-a-penny in the video shops and cinemas.
 To see him in a seedy skin flick like this was quite a shock, especially with the raunchy nude shot on the back of the case.
-I suspect the film was in was in with the general titles in a cynical ploy to sell it on the strength of Stallone’s star power at the time.
+I suspect the film was in with the general titles in a cynical ploy to sell it on the strength of Stallone’s star power at the time.
 I certainly recall it having the red rented triangle on it quite often!

 It made an instant impression on a youngster like me, and to this day I’ve never seen the film but recall the VHS cover like it was yesterday.
 Also, the saucy shot on the back has been etched in my mind and makes me smile every-time I see Stallone being a ‘hard-man’ so to say!
 If you’re interested, you can see the back here, and whilst that’s not the UK cover, the two shots on it are the same ones as was on the back of the UK VHS.
 Needless to say, the film would often be picked up and the back cover admired and quickly put back on the shelf…